zrasco/zrasco.github.io/_posts/2020-09-12-Automating daily builds with msbuild (Part 1 of 2).md

 ---
 layout: post
-title: Automating daily builds with msbuild and VS 2019
+title: Automating daily builds with msbuild and VS 2019 (Part 1/2) - Setting up automatic versioning
 date: 2020-09-12 14:10
-category:
+category: Visual Studio 2019
 author: Zeb Rasco
-tags: []
+tags: [msbuild]
 summary:
 ---

-For my first blog post, I'll review the strategy I used to automate daily builds for an UPS daemon I'm working on, HIDUPSResponder (will cover this in a future blog post).
+For my first blog post, we'll review the strategy I used to automate daily builds for an UPS daemon I'm working on, HIDUPSResponder (will cover this in a future blog post).
+We will use this approach and start from scratch with an example project called ExampleDaily.

+If you aren't interested in setting up daily builds and just want to add automatic versioning to your projects, you can skip to the [section on auto-versioning](#set-up-auto-versioning) and not concern yourself with WiX or Serilog.

 ## Rationale